edler-san/dtrack-maven-plugin/README.md

 `mvn package com.vaadin.dtrack:dtrack-maven-plugin:1.1.3:upload`

-Alternatively, you can add plug-in to you `pom.xml`:
+Alternatively, you can add plug-in to your `pom.xml`:

 ```xml
 ...